top of page

 One of the main reasons for this is that, after the 2007-2009 Financial Crisis – which was sparked by the original sin of people receiving home loans they couldn’t afford – provisions in the Dodd-Frank Wall Street Reform and Consumer Protection Act (the legislation that was passed to prevent these kind of crises in the future) made it far less profitable for most banks to work with smaller loans.
 While, on one hand, this is understandable given what the country had just been through, these rules disproportionally hurt community banks, the very ones that usually serve lower-income buyers.

-Another example of a plan that has huge negative consequences is one like Kamala Harris, the 2024 Democratic candidate for president, proposed in the last election.
+Another example of a plan that has the potential for huge negative consequences is one like Kamala Harris, the 2024 Democratic nominee for president, proposed in the 2024 election.
 A key part of the plan was to provide first-time home buyers with $25,000 in down-payment support, at a total cost to the nation of $100 billion over four years.
-This perk would be available to over 4 million households.
+This perk would have been available to over four million households.

 On the surface, this sounds like a nice thing to do for people.
-However, it would most certainly lead to higher home prices in the end, because one of the most basic laws of supply and demand is that an increase in demand without a corresponding increase in supply will result in higher prices.
-Although her plan did call for the construction of 3 million new housing units – both for rent and sale – over the next four years, it didn’t specify how that would actually happen.
+However, it would most certainly lead to higher home prices in the end because one of the most basic laws of supply and demand is that an increase in demand without a corresponding increase in supply will result in higher prices.
+Although her proposal did call for the construction of three million new housing units – both for rent and sale – over the next four years, the plan she released didn’t contain many specifics on exactly how that would happen.

 see 1787's solutions here